Heat Health Dangers Rise with Temperatures

 Two children have died in New Mexico from heatstroke after being left in hot cars over the last five years.
 In the United States, heatstroke is the leading cause of non-crash-related deaths in vehicles for children 14 and younger.

 So how do we protect our children?
-The Safe Kids Coalition as three great tips for New Mexicans to help reduce the number of deaths from heatstroke.
+The Safe Kids Worldwide as three great tips for New Mexicans to help reduce the number of deaths from heatstroke.
 Remember to A.C.T.:

 A: Avoid heatstroke related injury and death by never leaving your child (or even your pet) alone in a car, not even for a minute.
 Make sure to keep your car locked when you are not in it so kids don't get in on their own unattended.